evannetwork/public-concepts/Negotiated Credential Exchange Protocol/negotiated_credential_exchange_protocol.md

 #### Complete Proposal
   - If the receiver is accepting the initiator's proposal, they send a `complete-proposal` message and complete the negotiation phase.
   - If the receiver decides to propose adjustements, the initiator receives an `adjust-proposal`.
 If they accept, they send a `complete-proposal` message to the receiver (including optional payload, like a VC).
-  - If the initiator does not accept, they might send a new `propose-credential-exchange` message or send an error message and exit the protocol.
+  - If the initiator does not accept, they might send a new `propose-presentation-exchange` message or send an error message and exit the protocol.
   - If each party both sent & received a `complete-proposal` message, the negotiation phase is done.
   ```JSONC
   {